 - Oil (optional) - Oil will help char the vegetables and give them a great texture.
 Coconut oil will pair well with the flavors of this stir fry, but you could also use avocado or olive oil.
 If you're not using oil, you can steam the tempeh instead.

 Making homemade stir fry sauce is the best way to keep this dish healthy.
-Store bought sauce often contains ingredients that are processed and aren’t great for us.
-It’s also really easy to make your own using simple ingredients:
+Store-bought sauce often contains processed ingredients, lots of added sugars, preservatives, and other items that aren't great for our health.
+Luckily, it’s really easy to make your own using simple ingredients:

 - Garlic - This classic stir fry ingredient pairs well with all of the vegetables and protein.

-- Rice vinegar – The vinegar gives the stir fry some much needed acidity.
-You could also use apple cider vinegar or fresh lime juice.
+- Rice Vinegar - The vinegar gives the stir fry some much needed acidity.
+You could also use apple cider vinegar or fresh lime juice instead.

-- Peanut butter – It’s best to use creamy peanut butter for this sauce.
+- Peanut Butter - It’s best to use creamy peanut butter for this sauce.
 You can also use cashew butter or almond butter.
-If you’re nut free, use your favorite seed butter such as sunflower seed butter.
+If you’re nut free, use your favorite seed butter such as tahini or sunflower seed butter.

 Whip up this easy stir fry in no time without marinating or steaming the tempeh beforehand!
 If you’re craving extra-flavorful tempeh, follow my instructions on marinating tempeh to infused deep layers of Asian-inspired flavors.